 Section 11-101 only applies when the person is visibly intoxicated and only in the context of a commercial sale.
 What about a social host who supplies liquor for free to guests at a party in the home?
 11-101 would not apply.
 However, social hosts do have a common law duty to control and supervise intoxicated guests on their property or in an area under their control.
 This common law duty would probably not extend to a drunk driver who causes an accident after leaving the host’s property.
 However, the host could be liable for an accident or injury occurring on the property, such as from an assault or battery or negligent act that causes injury, or perhaps an automobile accident occurring on the property, if the property owner had the means to control or prevent the accident.

-Attorney Leandros A. Vrionedes is an experienced New York personal injury attorney who knows the law and works to maximize compensation for his clients by holding all responsible parties liable for the actions.
+Attorney Leandros A. Vrionedes is an experienced new york dram shop lawyer who knows the law and works to maximize compensation for his clients by holding all responsible parties liable for the actions.
 If you have been hurt in an accident caused by a drunk driver or intoxicated person, contact Leandros A. Vrionedes, P.C. for a free consultation.